CivicActions/accessibility/_guide/glossary.md

 ## Modal dialogue box {#modal-dialogue-box}

-Often referred to as a “Modal” or “Modal Window”, it is a subordinate graphical interface which opens a child window in the foreground while keeping the parent page visible but inactive.
+Often referred to as a "Modal" or "Modal Window", it is a subordinate graphical interface which opens a child window in the foreground while keeping the parent page visible but inactive.

 ## Null alt text {#null-alt-text}

-Null alt text is including alt text within an “img,” but without any content.
-An example would be &lt;img alt=” “>.
+Null alt text is including alt text within an "img", but without any content.
+An example would be &lt;img alt=" ">.
 This should only be done for decorative images, spacers and pixels. (resource: [An alt Decision Tree](https://www.google.com/url?q=https://www.w3.org/WAI/tutorials/images/decision-tree/&sa=D&source=editors&ust=1616456174925000&usg=AOvVaw3D1rpz5qSn22EC0jMkRIs4))

 ## Open source {#open-source}